 How Many Lottery Combinations Do You Need to Guarantee a Jackpot?

-Everybody knows that the odds of winning a lottery jackpot are sky-high, right?
+You know that the odds of winning a lottery jackpot are sky-high, right?
 Well, that's only kind of true.
-The odds of hitting a jackpot can be 100 percent if you buy enough lottery combinations.
-But how many combinations would you have to buy?
+There are a limited number of possible winning numbers, so the odds of hitting a jackpot can be 100% if you buy enough lottery combinations.
+But how many ticket combinations would you have to buy?
 How much would you have to invest to do it?
-And would that investment be worthwhile?
+And would your investment be worthwhile?

 The (Only) Guaranteed Way to Win a Powerball or Mega Millions Jackpot

-Lotteries like Powerball or Mega Millions differ from sweepstakes because the winner isn't randomly drawn from all of the entries.
-Rather, entrants play by buying a ticket with a combination of numbers, and one of those combinations is drawn as the jackpot winner.
+Lotteries like Powerball or Mega Millions differ from sweepstakes because the winner isn't randomly drawn from all of the qualified entries.
+Instead, entrants play by buying a ticket with a combination of numbers, and one of those combinations is drawn as the jackpot winner.